-- Job description: The duties and responsibilities as defined in the Announcement of Employment Opportunity for the Candidate's position.
+- Job Description: The duties and responsibilities as defined in the Announcement of Employment Opportunity for the Candidate's position.
 These duties and responsibilities, and no other, shall be subject to evaluation by the tenure review committee members using Appendix J1.
 In the event of changes in the Candidate's assignment, duties, or responsibilities, the Vice President and the Dean shall notify the Tenure Review Committee.
 All such changes must be mutually agreed upon by the Candidate and the appropriate administrator. - March 15th Notice: The notification by the Board to the probationary employee that his or her employment contract shall not be renewed for the following academic year. - Part A: The objective portion of the student evaluation form.
 It is summarized on a (scantron) Tally Sheet and attached to Appendix J3-Tabulation of Student Evaluations. - Part B: The narrative section of the student evaluation form, Appendix J2.
 This anonymous material is shared between the Candidate and the committee but does not become part of the Candidate's personnel file.
-Part B responses are not forwarded to the Tenure Review Coordinator; after they have been reviewed and discussed by the Candidate and the committee, they are given to the Candidate after grades have been submitted for the quarter. - Probationary evaluation: A first-hand evaluation of the Candidate by a member of the Candidate's Tenure Review Committee.
-All evaluations shall be performed on the administrative/peer evaluation form contained in Appendix J1 as it applies to the Candidate's job description. - Self-evaluation: A written statement (of one to two pages) by the Candidate including self-assessment and plans for future professional growth. - Split assignment: An assignment in more than one division or program, or an assignment in one division that serves a special student population in another division. - Student evaluation: An assessment of the Candidate by his or her students.
+Part B responses are not forwarded to the Tenure Review Coordinator; after they have been reviewed and discussed by the Candidate and the committee, they are given to the Candidate after grades have been submitted for the quarter. - Prob-Zero Year: An academic year in which the probationary faculty employee provides service for less than 75 percent of either "days" or "load" during the academic year.
+This year shall not count toward eligibility for tenure.
+(Article 6A.1.2.6) - Probationary Evaluation: A first-hand evaluation of the Candidate by a member of the Candidate's Tenure Review Committee.
+All evaluations shall be performed on the administrative/peer evaluation form contained in Appendix J1 as it applies to the Candidate's job description. - Self-Evaluation: A written statement (of one to two pages) by the Candidate including self-assessment and plans for future professional growth. - Split Assignment: An assignment in more than one division or program, or an assignment in one division that serves a special student population in another division. - Student Evaluation: An assessment of the Candidate by his or her students.
 A student evaluation is distributed and processed by a committee member.
 All student evaluation must be performed on the appropriate document contained in Appendix J2.
 Corresponding Tabulation Forms are located in Appendix J3. - Tenure Review Coordinator: A faculty member appointed by the President of each campus, with the concurrence of the Faculty Association and the campus Academic Senate, to coordinate tenure review activities for all of the candidates on that campus.
 The duties and responsibilities of the Tenure Review Coordinator are specified in Article 6A.2 of the Agreement.